kt3k/node-saku/README.md

 Usage: saku [options] <task, ...>

 Options:
-  -v, --version   - - Shows the version number and exits.
+  -v, --version   - - - Shows the version number and exits.
-  -h, --help  - - - - Shows the help message and exits.
+  -h, --help  - - - - - Shows the help message and exits.
-  -i, --info  - - - - Shows the task information and exits.
+  -i, --info  - - - - - Shows the task information and exits.
-  -p, --parallel  - - Runs tasks in parallel.
+  -p, --parallel  - - - Runs tasks in parallel.
 Default false.
-  -s, --serial    - - Runs tasks in serial.
+  -s, --sequential  - - Runs tasks in serial.
 Default true.
-  --cwd <path>    - - Sets the current directory.
+  -c, --config <path> - Specifies the config file.
+Default is 'saku.md'.
-  -r, --race    - - - Set the flag to kill all tasks when a task
+  -r, --race  - - - - - Set the flag to kill all tasks when a task
                         finished with zero.
 This option is valid only with 'parallel' option.
-  -q, --quiet     - - Stops the logging.
+  -q, --quiet   - - - - Stops the logging.
 ```

 # Notes